Why It’s Important to Clean an Outdoor Swimming Pool

 Clean the Pool Filter

 Most of the job holding back grimy water falls to the pool filter.
 As days pass, gunk like leaves, lotions, and grime build up inside, slowing how fast water moves through.
-When filtration weakens, the pump pushes more just to keep flow steady.
+When filtration weakens, the pump pushes more just to keep the flow steady.
 Cleaning power drops each time the system strains under clogged parts.

 Different filters require different maintenance methods: